harryho/ng-crm/README.md

 # Angular Material Design App

-> A reusable starter project for real-world business based on Angular 5, Angular-Material 5.
+> A reusable CRM starter project for real-world business based on Angular 5, Angular-Material 5.

 This project starts from a popular starter project [AngularClass/AngularStarter](https://github.com/AngularClass/angular-starter).
 The goal of this project is to create reusable project for real-world business.
 To achieve this target, we need a solution which includes simple authentication process, restful API feature with token support and simple but elegant UI design.